Than E: Singing career

 After the death of her mother, Than E stayed in the Cushing compound in Ahlon Township with her elder brother Tommy Thaung Tin and his wife Aye Nu and younger brother John Than Tin.
 One day, Tommy Thaung Tin came with a proposal that she sing a Burmese song for a recording to be made by his good friend, Nyi Pu of the A-One Motion Picture Company.
 Tommy was very persistent, so Than E agreed, practiced the song, and recorded it.
-It was an instant success.

-There was a great department store named Rowe & Company in Rangoon.
-The manager of the store's music department had a famous songwriter named Shwe Daing Nyunt as his right-hand man.
-Nyunt wrote both the lyrics and the music for the top singers of the day.
-The enterprising manager contacted Tommy Thaung Tin to ask if Than E would sing for Columbia Records (now owned by the Sony Music Entertainment) the kind of song like "Mya Pan Gway".

 The contract was that Than E would record a certain number of songs a year and would be paid a lump sum.
 There would be no royalties on the sales of the records.
 She agreed to the terms and recorded a large number of songs written by Shwe Daing Nyunt.
 Than E used the stage name Bilat Pyan Than or "Than who returned from England."
 These songs became quite popular among Burmese audiences.